High-dynamic-range television: Web

 Work is in progress at W3C to make Web compatible with HDR, which includes HDR capabilities detection and HDR in CSS.
 Chrome and Safari mostly support those in 2024.

+Operating systems

+Microsoft Windows had added HDR decoding support in Windows 10 version 1607; since Windows 11 version 21H2, Auto HDR is supported.
+Google Android had added HDR decoding support in Android 10; since Android 13, HDR upscaling is supported.

 History

 2014

 In January 2014, Dolby Laboratories announced Dolby Vision.

 In August 2014, PQ was standardized in SMPTE ST 2084.

 In October 2014, the HEVC specification incorporates code point for PQ.
 Previously, it also incorporates the Main 10 profile that supports 10 bits per sample on their first version.

 In October 2014, SMPTE standardized the Mastering Display Color Volume (MDCV) static metadata in SMPTE ST 2086.

 2015

 In March 2015, HLG was standardized in ARIB STD-B67.

-On 8 April 2015, The HDMI Forum released version 2.0a of the HDMI Specification to enable transmission of HDR.
+On 8 April 2015, the HDMI Forum released version 2.0a of the HDMI Specification to enable transmission of HDR.
 The specification references CEA-861.3, which in turn references SMPTE ST 2084 (the standard of PQ).
 The previous HDMI 2.0 version already supported the Rec.
 2020 color space.

 On 24 June 2015, Amazon Video was the first streaming service to offer HDR video using the HDR10 format.

 On 27 August 2015, Consumer Technology Association announced HDR10.

 On 17 November 2015, Vudu announced that they had started offering titles in Dolby Vision.